dbostian/banana/README.md

 ### Firmware
 The included Arduino sketch is a starting point for a simple macropad.
-It can be flashed to your microcontroller with the Arduino IDE.
-You'll probably want to edit this section of the code to send a different strings:
+It can be flashed to your microcontroller with the Arduino IDE - [https://www.arduino.cc/](https://www.arduino.cc/).
+You'll want to edit this section of the code to send a different strings or keystrokes:

 ```